Member of the Bundestag

 Member of Parliament refers to the elected members of the federal Bundestag Parliament at the Reichstag building in Berlin.
 In German a member is called Mitglied des Bundestages (Member of the Federal Diet) or officially Mitglied des Deutschen Bundestages (Member of the German Federal Diet), abbreviated MdB and attached.
 Unofficially the term Abgeordneter (literally: "delegate", i.e. of a certain electorate) is also common (abbreviated Abg., never follows the name but precedes it).
+However, Members of the Bundestag are more commonly referred to as Bundestagsabgeordneter if the Member of the Bundestag is male or Bundestagsabgeordnete if the member is female.
+These terms literally translate to "deputy/delegate of the Bundestag".

 From 1871 to 1918, legislators were known as Member of the Reichstag and sat in the Reichstag of the German Empire.

 In accordance with article 38 of the Basic Law for the Federal Republic of Germany, which is the German constitution, "[m]embers of the German Bundestag shall be elected in general, direct, free, equal, and secret elections.
 They shall be representatives of the whole people, not bound by orders or instructions, and responsible only to their conscience."
 An important though not constitutionally required feature of German parliamentarianism is a slightly modified proportional representation.